robertesler/Pd4Unity/README.md

 # Pd4Unity
 Pd++ for Unity (Pd4Unity) is a C# library that interfaces the Pure Data signal processing object's code with Unity's API.
 This library can be used to create real-time audio, synthesis and procedural audio techniques in Unity.

+# How to Get Started
+Clone or download the libary.
+Drag the Pd4Unity folder into a Unity Project.
+Look at the examples for how to use the library.
+Pd4Unity is purely C# code.
+It cannot read Pure Data patch files, if you are looking for something like that than libpd may be for you: https://github.com/libpd/libpd

 # Copyright
 This software is copyrighted by Robert Esler, 2023.